 Ishinomaki Lab: The 2011 Great East Japan Earthquake really took a toll on Ishinomaki.
-A coastal town, the ensuing tsunami devastated a way of life that had been taken for granted up until that point.
-When our founder Keiji Ashizawa came to Ishinomaki to see how he might be able to help in the initial recovery, he saw a need for people to be equipped to repair their own homes, make whatever furniture they needed – essentially, DIY skills.
+In a coastal town, the ensuing tsunami devastated a way of life that had been taken for granted up until that point.
+When our founder Keiji Ashizawa came to Ishinomaki to see how he might be able to help in the initial recovery, he saw a need for people to be equipped to repair their own homes, and make whatever furniture they needed – essentially, DIY skills.

-Ishinomaki Laboratory therefore started more as a small, public workshop for the community.
+Ishinomaki Laboratory, therefore, started more as a small, public workshop for the community.
 Design-centered DIY workshops were also led to empower the community and share the joy and utility of making.
 Some of the earliest products – the ISHINOMAKI STOOL and ISHINOMAKI BENCH – were products of those workshops, addressing direct needs in the city center and temporary housing facilities.

 Ishinomaki Lab: Incorporating designers from around the world, the Ishinomaki Laboratory furniture brand was eventually created in order to share well-designed, well-crafted products that continue to embody the brand’s original narrative in their simplicity, elegance, and functionality.
 Now, we retail around the world and have also partnered with furniture brands in London (SCP Ltd.) and Manila (Lamana) for our Made in Local initiative, in which our designs are produced using locally-available materials and the skill of local craftsmen, carrying our story even further.